 My Search for the Perfect Electric Massage Tool

-I've been looking for over twenty years for an electric massage tool to help me work on the trigger points in my muscles.
+I've been looking for over 20 years for an electric massage tool to help me work on the trigger points in my muscles.
 You'd think that with all the gadgets out there, there would be products specifically designed for this use.
-But most implements are not very powerful, being designed for relaxation or uses that are not, um, related to any kind of therapy.
+But most implements are not very powerful, as they're designed for relaxation or uses that are not, um, related to any kind of therapy.
 The tools that do exist are mostly manual, like my thumb protector.
 They help, but they still make me do a lot of the work.

 What you need for automated trigger point massage is a pointy head that can target trigger points, as well as a powerful enough motor to penetrate several layers of muscle.

 Finally, after many tries, I found not just one, but three.
 I review them here and share their specific uses.
-Check out each one; each is good for reaching some areas, but after using them for time periods ranging from nine months to five years, I've learned that unfortunately none alone can reach all areas.
+Check out each one; each is good for reaching some areas, but after using them for time periods ranging from nine months to five years, I've learned that, unfortunately, none alone can reach all areas.

 Releasing Trigger Points Is Worth the Hard Work

-You probably know you can rub out knots in your muscles, but did you know that doing so releases trigger points, a process known in the healthcare arena as myofascial release?
+You probably know that you can rub out knots in your muscles, but did you know that doing so releases trigger points, a process known in the healthcare arena as myofascial release?
 When I learned this fact many years ago, I changed the way I responded to pain.
 Instead of popping NSAIDs (in my case, aspirin, ibuprofen, and naproxen sodium), I started using trigger point therapy as a first line of defense to ease my pain.

 What are trigger points?
 Trigger points are knots in the muscles.
 They are real, not an esoteric idea, and they can be palpated.
-Most importantly of all, they refer pain to elsewhere in the body.
+Most importantly of all, they refer to pain elsewhere in the body.
 That means they cause people pain—much of the pain we feel daily is down to trigger points.

 It sounds like a simple concept, but it's not quite that easy.
 You have to know where the trigger points causing your pain are located.
-This is tricky, since the trigger points are usually located some distance from the painful area.
+This is tricky since the trigger points are usually located some distance from the painful area.
 You also have to know how to recognize them.
 Unfortunately, few massage therapists are well trained in myotherapy.
 For that reason, and because of the high cost of massage therapy, I deemed it wise to teach myself to work on my own trigger points.